 * The “Relative Position” shows the baseline-vector from RTCM Reference Station to your Rover

 * The “Last corrections” in the left upper corner shows the time since last RTCM correction data was processed.
 The counter should always be under 10 seconds to get best RTK performance.
-If no second-counter appears but only “N/A”, there is no connection between MSRTK Module and your RTCM Base Station.
+If no second-counter appears but only “N/A”, there is no connection between MSRTK module and your RTCM base station.

 Important to get best performance:

-*A green light for Attitude/RTK signal that the position and/or attitude is fixed with GNSS phase measurements and a highly accurate solution is available
+* Green light for Attitude/RTK signal that the position and/or attitude is fixed with GNSS phase measurements and a highly accurate solution is available

 * Please start movement only with float (orange signal) or fixed (green signal) mode